 The Federal Election Commission ("FEC") conducts investigations involving alleged civil violations of the federal campaign finance laws.
 Potential violations could include anything from routine reporting mistakes to major violations such as personal use of campaign funds.
-The FEC is a six-member Commission, currently with three Republicans, two Democrats, and an Independent who generally votes with the Democrats.
-In recent years, the FEC has been a very quiet enforcement agency, and we are not likely to see major enforcement initiatives in the foreseeable future.
-But the FEC does aggressively investigate and pursue some matters, such as "straw donor" contribution reimbursement schemes and cases involving contributions from foreign nationals.
+The FEC is a six-member Commission, although it is down to only four sitting Commissioners,-two Republicans, one Democrat, and an Independent who generally votes with the Democrats.
+In recent years, the FEC has been a very quiet enforcement agency, but we have started to see a modest uptick in FEC enforcement within the last year.
+Moreover, even in quiet periods, the FEC does aggressively investigate and pursue some matters, such as "straw donor" contribution reimbursement schemes and cases involving contributions from foreign nationals.

 Even if no action is taken, FEC complaints can be costly to handle.
 Anyone can file a complaint.
 The candidate or other respondent submits a response explaining why the FEC should find no "reason to believe" that a violation occurred.
-If at least four of the six Commissioners find "reason to believe," the agency proceeds either to settlement efforts or a full investigation.
-During this stage, the FEC can subpoena documents and witnesses.
+If at least four Commissioners find "reason to believe," the agency proceeds either to settlement efforts or a full investigation.
+During this stage, the FEC can subpoen documents and witnesses.
 Based on the results of the investigation, the Commissioners then vote on whether there is "probable cause to believe" a violation occurred.
 If at least four Commissioners find probable cause, the FEC must negotiate concerning settlement before filing a civil action.
 Very few cases go to court, however.
 The vast majority are settled at some point along the way, and these days, most cases are dismissed by the FEC without even demanding a settlement.